Back to Insights

 After all, I had paid barely $70 out-of-pocket for this flight, one which usually retails for thousands of dollars, and that’s merely the example at hand.
 Loyal readers will know that I’ve been travelling pretty much nonstop in the past few months, redeeming hundreds of thousands of points in various mileage currencies and scoring my airfare and accommodations at similarly jaw-dropping discounts.

-Of course, this requires earning those miles to begin with, whether that’s through credit card signup bonuses, referrals, manufactured spending, or simply buying miles outright.
+Of course, this requires earning those miles to begin with, whether that’s through credit card signup bonuses, referrals, or simply buying miles outright.
 These days, I have pretty healthy balances in all my mileage accounts, but things weren’t always this way – not too long ago, I was not only scraping together 30,000 miles to book a “free” one-way economy ticket to Europe, but also feeling pretty damn satisfied with myself for it!

 I’ve come a long way since those days, and in this post, I wanted to dust off the history books and talk about my journey from a beginner points collector to an advanced practitioner.